Consteel/manual/docs/manual/5_0_structural-modeling/5_2_line-members.md

 Below shown the effect of the different relative positioning by the chosen eccentricity:

-1. _Place the centroid of the smaller section to the axis of the beam:_ the centre of smaller H value of the tapered member will be positioned to the axis of the original beam
+1. _Place the centroid of the smaller section to the axis of the beam:_ the centre of smaller H value of the tapered member will be positioned to the axis of the original beam.

 **-z**